MicrosoftDocs/bot-docs/articles/bot-service-debug-emulator.md

 ### Configure proxy settings

-When you are developing behind a corporate proxy, the Emulator will use your configured environment variables `HTTP_PROXY` and `HTTPS_PROXY` and try to use the proxy to connect to localhost.
-Typically, the proxy will block the connection unless you perform the steps described below.
+When you are developing behind a corporate proxy, the emulator will use the configured environment variables `HTTP_PROXY` and `HTTPS_PROXY`, which specify the proxy URL route for HTTP and HTTPs requests respectively.
+This means that the emulator try to use the proxy to connect to `localhost`.
+Typically, the proxy will block the connection unless you perform the step described below.

-- `HTTP_PROXY`.
-Specifies a proxy URL to route HTTP requests.
-- `HTTPS_PROXY`.
-Specifies a proxy URL to route HTTPS requests.

-In order to bypass the previous proxy settings you must define the following environment variable on your local machine:
+In order to bypass the `HTTP_PROXY` and `HTTPS_PROXY` settings and allow the emulator to connect to `localhost`, you must define the following environment variable on your local machine:

 ```cmd
     NO_PROXY=localhost